 Why Is WooCommerce So Popular?

 You will find dozens of ecommerce plugins designed for WordPress: WPecommerce, Cart 66, Jigoshop, MarketPress, Shopp, WP shop, and more.
-In this case, the few examples of ecommerce plugins that I just mentioned offer the right feature set for setting up ecommerce stores on the WordPress platform.
+In this case, the few examples of ecommerce plugins I mentioned offer the right feature set for setting up ecommerce stores on the WordPress platform.

 Remember that creating a WooCommerce store is different than creating an ecommerce store from a platform specifically dedicated to ecommerce (Magento, Shopify, Prestashop, etc.).
 WooCommerce is especially recommended if you wish to:

-- Being able to have an ecommerce store that is not only a store, but also a website that hosts a blog, various pages, and so on.
+- Being able to have an ecommerce store that is not only a store but also a website that hosts a blog, various pages, and so on.
 By using WordPress, you get the best blog editor in the world.

 Note: You can also read a series of comparative articles between:

 More than 3.5 million websites currently use WooCommerce.
 We really like the WooCommerce setup because of its sheer flexibility.
 Cloudways offers the WooCommerce Starter Bundle.
 It offers all of the main plugins that you need to get started, including:

 - Google Analytics Integration

 - Cart Abandonment Recovery